maixnor/wu-quartz/content/semester 1/Inequality.md

 - 47% of jobs will be destroyed in the next 20 years (USA)
 ## Trade
 - import competition only affects blue-collar workers
-- #todo slides get more
+- #wontfix slides get more
 ## Market Forces
-- #todo slides get more
+- #wontfix slides get more
 # Explanations
-#todo slides get more
+#wontfix slides get more
 - CEO Compensation